April 2026

 Asset Class: Stocks (S&P 500) – Approx. Value Today: $600,000 - $1,000,000

-Asset Class: Art (Bigsby Guitar) – Approx. Value Today: $175,000 - $750,000+
+Asset Class: Bigsby Guitar – Approx. Value Today: $175,000 - $750,000+

 While the S&P 500 might compete on a pure percentage basis, that achievement would have required every single dividend to be perfectly reinvested for 80 years straight.
 Has such a feat ever actually been achieved?
 Somebody better call Michael Burry.

 Conversely, the Bigsby guitar represents a “lump sum” appreciation that required zero maintenance, no fees, and no fiduciary oversight.
-The only caveat: a well-ventilated closet and a rigid bed frame to ensure the instrument and case didn't go "squish."
+The only caveat: a well-ventilated closet and a rigid bed frame to ensure the instrument and case doesn't go "squish."

 While the majority of our day-to-day commodities (oil, metal, wheat) are tied to industrial utility and inflation, Bigsby guitars are tied to cultural heritage.
 The value of a Bigsby doesn’t drop because the Fed raises interest rates or because the war machine is pacing at full throttle.
 Its value is driven by collectors who understand history, art, and music.
 They understand that by owning a Paul Bigsby artifact, they own one of the primary birth certificates of Rock & Roll.